arsuk/ip-mdb-client-demo/readme.txt

 It is also a basic test framework that uses the same interfaces that we recommend customers to use.
 One deployment of this application simulates one test bank.
 You can define more MDBs and queue names to simulate more than one bank.

-It consisists of servlets for creating the payment messages and showing the stats of the resulting messages, and message driven beans (MDBs) that simulate the client business processes.
+It consists of servlets for creating the payment messages and showing the stats of the resulting messages, and message driven beans (MDBs) that simulate the client business processes.
 These are deployed within an instance of Wildfly.
 The queue names that the beans listen can be defined in the ip-mdb-demo-x.x.war file ejb-jar.xml file.
 The ActiveMQ connections for queues that have to be looked up by the application (send queues) can be defined in the Wildfly or JBoss